normoes/monero_scripts/README.md

   * Get monero hard fork dates from `/src/hardforks/hardforks.cpp`.

 How to:
-  * for default values and how to use the tool
+  * For default values and how to use the tool
     - `python get_monero_hard_fork_info.py --help`
-  * current master:
+  * Current `master` branch:
     - `python get_monero_hard_fork_info.py`
     - `python get_monero_hard_fork_info.py --branch master`
   * It is also possible to set the branch name as environment variable: `PROJECT_BRANCH_NAME`.